Walton Goggins

 Walton Sanders Goggins Jr. (born November 10, 1971) is an American actor.
 He has starred in various television series, including The Shield (2002–2008), Justified (2010–2015), Vice Principals (2016–2017), The Righteous Gemstones (2019–2025), Invincible (2021–present), Fallout (2024–present), and The White Lotus (2025).
 He was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for Justified and The White Lotus, and for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for Fallout.

 Goggins starred in and co-produced the Academy Award–winning short film The Accountant (2001).
-He has also featured in feature films, such as Predators (2010), Lincoln, Django Unchained (both 2012), The Hateful Eight (2015), Maze Runner: The Death Cure, Tomb Raider, and Ant-Man and the Wasp (all 2018).
+He has also had significant roles in feature films, such as Predators (2010), The Hateful Eight (2015), Tomb Raider (2018), Ant-Man and the Wasp (2018), and Fatman (2020) among others.

 Early life

-Goggins was born in Birmingham, Alabama, the son of Janet Long and Walton Sanders Goggins Sr. He was raised in Lithia Springs, Georgia, a suburb of Atlanta, graduated from Lithia Springs High School and attended Georgia Southern University for a year.
+Goggins was born on November 10, 1971, in Birmingham, Alabama, the son of Janet Long and Walton Goggins Sr. He was raised in Lithia Springs, Georgia, a suburb of Atlanta.
+He attended and graduated from Lithia Springs High School, and then attended Georgia Southern University for a year.
+He has stated that a DNA test identified him as a descendant of the Irish high king Niall of the Nine Hostages.

+As he has described in interviews, a young Goggins twice had two front teeth knocked out: first, as a fifth-grader at sports practice in 1979, when he was accidentally struck in the mouth by a baseball, and after their successful reinsertion, a year and a half later he knocked them out again after hitting his face diving into a pool's shallow end.
+He then spent his high school years wearing a removable dental bridge (something he says he used to comic effect).